 - Required materials and tools to match what you have available already or can easily find.

-- Instructional detail to be a good guide for building the house.
+- Instructional detail and diagrams to be a good guide for building the house.

 - Extra tips that can help you complete the project and use the house successfully.

 Once you've found an appropriate plan, you may be just hours away from a new bird house to add to your backyard.

 Resources for Free Bird House Plans